 Welcome to Flowers by the Sea, a family run mail-order plant nursery.
 We've been supplying gardeners with superior plants for over 25 years.
 Our plants are large, healthy and guaranteed to please.

-We are proud of the quality of what we offer, and Unconditionally Guarantee your complete satisfaction with everything we sell.
+Each and every one has been extensively tested & evaluated before we list them here.
+We're proud of the quality of what we grow, and Unconditionally Guarantee your complete satisfaction with everything we sell.

 Change is constant in horticulture.
 Selecting the best new plants is daunting even in one genus, especially Salvia, which contains about 900 species of true sages worldwide.
 Our New Arrivals section showcases the latest sages and companions in our online catalog whether new to commercial horticulture or only to our gardens.
 Please contact us if you have questions or gardening experiences to share about these plants.Our new introductions & back in stock plants

 (Elk Sonoran Red Pineapple Sage) A new Pineapple Sage variety that has the traditional fruity fragrance but blooms much earlier in the season than the traditionally grown clone.
 Short and compact, it resembles the varieties 'Honey Melon' and 'Tangerine' size wise, but has the unmistakable aroma of ripe pineapples.

 (Rhythm and Blues Anise-Scented Sage) New for 2017, this variety is a superior version of the older standby 'Black and Blue'.
 Easy to grow and rewarding, this hummingbird favorite is our very best Anise Scented Sage.

 (Sardinian Sage) This is another must-have Salvia for mild, Mediterraneon climate gardens.
 It has elegant foliage and lovely, bright rose-to-lavender flowers.
 Sardinian Sage spreads non-invasively as an herbaceous perennial and almost never stops blooming for us on the coast of Northern California.